 Chef Edward Lee and his partners at Knead Hospitality have transformed their Penn Quarter restaurant Succotash (915 F St., NW) into a relief center to help restaurant workers who’ve been laid off or had their hours and pay slashed.
 Daily from 5 to 8 PM, they’re offering free to-go meals, fresh produce, and other supplies such as diapers, aspirin, and canned foods.
 Around 250 meals are available every evening (with a limit of two per person, except in emergency situations).
 Don’t forget an ID and proof of recent restaurant employment (like a paystub).
 Monetary donations are being accepted at leeinitiative.org.
 If you want to donate supplies, email Christina Perdomo at firstname.lastname@example.org.

 Virtual Tip Jar

 Reproductive rights advocate and organizer Ana Owens and her girlfriend Katie Gentsch, a bartender at Franklin Hall and King Street Oyster Bar, have setup a “virtual tip jar” so that people can directly Venmo or PayPal bartenders and servers at their favorite establishments.
 A public spreadsheet lists the names of workers, where they are (or were) employed, and how to send them some extra cash.
-On the right, you can also see who doesn’t have health insurance (a lot of them).
+On the right, you can also see who doesn’t have health insurance (a lot of them) and who has kids and/or dependents.
 Hospitality workers who want to be added just need to fill out this simple questionnaire.
-The list already contains more than 2,000 names.
+The list already contains more than 5,000 names.

 Buy a gift card